 - Longevity: With proper care, dental inlays and onlays can last for many years, offering a reliable solution for damaged teeth.

-Getting dental inlays & onlays in Silver Spring, MD, involves a few straightforward steps, typically completed over two visits:
+Getting dental inlays or onlays in Silver Spring, MD, involves a few straightforward steps, typically completed over two visits:

 Initial Consultation